alexsalvatore/microchain/README.md

 Of course, the project is work in progress, and there are still things to improve: :warning: **to be clear** you should not use Microchain as crypto-currency and if you sold some of your blockchain’s tokens, your users need to consider this bought as a donation and probably not as a long term stock market investment. _Microchain_ is not about money but content and communication.

+**It's still work in progress, please don't use it for production**

 ## Installation